CoopEval: Benchmarking Cooperation-Sustaining Mechanisms and LLM Agents in Social Dilemmas: Experimental Setup and Evaluation

-\paragraph{Three Performance Metrics} In general-sum games like ours, there is no independent metric according to which we can measure the performance of an LLM agent; instead, we can only measure an agent's performance \emph{relative} to a population of agents.
+\textbf{Three Performance Metrics.} In general-sum games like ours, there is no independent metric according to which we can measure the performance of an LLM agent; instead, we can only measure an agent's performance \emph{relative} to a population of agents.
 In the ``\mean{}'' metric, we report an LLM's average payoff across all cross-play match-ups.
 This equates to assuming the population is uniformly distributed across the tested set of LLMs, and gives some understanding of how well an LLM performs in a diverse population of agents, some of which might be exploitable. \\ For the other two metrics, it is helpful to think of the metagame in which users pick an LLM agent from the list of tested LLMs and based on how well the LLM performed \citep{Wellman06:Methods,Tuyls18:Generalised}.
-With the metric ``\rd{}'', we ask ``what would happen in a society in which users transition to better-performing and specialized LLMs'', using replicator dynamics from evolutionary game theory \citep{Weibull95:Evolutionary}.
-We start with a uniform population distribution, run $1000$ evolution steps of discrete replicator dynamics on it using exponential weight updates \citep{Freund97:Decision}, and report each LLM's fitness (utility) value against the final population. \\ Our third measure, \emph{deviation ratings} \citep{Marris25:Deviation}--- ``\dr{}'' for short---aims at giving a ranking of agents in general-sum games, and falls into a line of work that improves and extends the ELO ranking system \citep{Elo78:Rating} designed for zero-sum games.
-Our deviation-ratings measure is designed for ranking agents in \emph{general-sum} games.\footnote{Two of its advantages include that it is dominance-preserving and clone-invariant.
-Clone-invariance says that the ranking shall remain unaffected if additional copies of an agent are introduced to the list of already considered agents.
-This is a helpful guarantee if we test LLM models that could turn out to behave very much alike (say, \geminib{} and \geminir{}).} The method iteratively computes a most strict \emph{coarse correlated equilibrium} of the metagame, and identifies those LLMs that the user would be least unhappy about deviating to.
+With the metric ``\rd{}'', we ask ``what would happen in a society in which users transition to better-performing and specialized LLMs'', using evolutionary game dynamics \citep{Weibull95:Evolutionary}.
+We start with a uniform population distribution, run $1000$ evolution steps of discrete replicator dynamics on it, and report each LLM's fitness (utility) value against the final population. \\ Lastly, \emph{deviation ratings} \citep{Marris25:Deviation}--- ``\dr{}'' for short---aims at giving a ranking of agents in general-sum games, and falls into a line of work that improves and extends the ELO ranking system \citep{Elo78:Rating} designed for zero-sum games.
+We develop a better understanding of it in \Cref{app:impl}.
 To our understanding, we are releasing the first publicly available implementation of deviation ratings.